-* Selling anything: If I decide to one day sell my Roberto Clemente rookie card for $800, I'm not going to include this in my passive income streams because I've only got a couple of them.
+Selling anything: If I decide to one day sell my Roberto Clemente rookie card for $800, I'm not going to include this in my passive income streams because I've only got a couple of them.
 Same thing goes for selling a watch or electronic device.

 “He who fails to plan is planning to fail.”
 Winston Churchill

 Before Empower, I had to log into eight different systems to track 28 different accounts to track my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
+Now, I can just log into the Empower Personal Dashboard to see how my stock accounts are doing.
+I can also see how my net worth is progressing and where my spending is going.

 One of their best tools is the 401K Fee Analyzer.
 It has helped me save over $1,700 in annual portfolio fees I had no idea I was paying.